Azure/terraform-azurerm-compute/README.md

 ### Docker

-We provide a Dockerfile to build a new image based on the Docker hub image which adds some additional tools and ruby packages (see Custom Image section).
-Alternatively, use only the Docker hub image (see Dockerhub Image section).
+We provide a Dockerfile to build a new image based `FROM` the `microsoft/terraform-test` Docker hub image which adds additional tools / packages specific for this module (see Custom Image section).
+Alternatively use only the `microsoft/terraform-test` Docker hub image [by using these instructions](https://github.com/Azure/terraform-test).

 #### Prerequisites